berke-celikel/berke-celikel.github.io/_posts/2025-05-16-kuntur-wasi-vs-peru-icsid-ontario-enforcement.md

 ### A small story about silence

 Picture the scene: **May 15 2025, Toronto**, drizzly and unremarkable.
 Inside the Ontario Superior Court of Justice, Justice Jane Dietrich signs an endorsement slip the length of a postcard.
 On its face, the court isn’t doing anything dramatic—merely “recognising” an award.
-Yet that slip transforms a stack of arbitral paper into a Canadian judgment worth more than **US $91 million plus running interest** ([Dietrich J., 2025](https://jusmundi.com/en/document/decision/en-sociedad-aeroportuaria-kuntur-wasi-s-a-and-corporacion-america-s-a-v-republic-of-peru-endorsement-slip-ontario-superior-court-of-justice-thursday-15th-may-2025); see also [Daily Jus, 2025](https://dailyjus.com/world/2025/05/arbitration-aftermath-may-22-2025)).
+Yet that slip transforms a stack of arbitral paper into a Canadian judgment worth more than **US $91 million plus running interest** (Dietrich J., 2025).

 The respondent, the **Republic of Peru**, isn’t in the room.
 It was properly served back in January, lawyers say, but no one filed a defence, no one even asked for more time.
 Silence can be eloquent—here, it is devastating.

 Under Canada’s **Settlement of International Investment Disputes Act** (S.C.
 2008, c.
-8), Ontario judges must treat a certified ICSID award “as if it were a final judgment of a court in that State” ([Government of Canada, 2008](https://laws-lois.justice.gc.ca/eng/acts/S-18.7/)).
+8), Ontario judges must treat a certified ICSID award “as if it were a final judgment of a court in that State” (Government of Canada, 2008).
 In plainer words: the moment the certificate arrives, the gavel is almost an after-thought.

 *Was Peru hoping the matter would fade?* Perhaps.
 Governments occasionally gamble that distance and diplomatic immunity make bad debts evaporate.
 But ICSID awards have long memories, and investors—especially those facing nine-digit write-downs—rarely go gently.